vardhan0707/kubernetes-labs/kubernetes-201/README.md

 ## Overview

-In this lab we are going to productionise a k8s cluster using the KOPS deployment tool.
-KOPS will provision a k8s cluster for us and set up the PKI used to allow nodes to communcate with the API.
-It'll also set up out local ```kubectl```.
-Most guides use KOPS in its default mode in this guide we'll dig a little deeper and deploy our cluster into a set of existing AWS infrastructure.
-The dafult behavious or KOPS is to create a new VPC,, subenets, security groups, NAT Gateways and other resources required.
+In this lab we are going to productionise a k8s cluster using the KOPS deployment tool. t as minikube built you a dev cluster locally, OPS will provision a k8s cluster for us in AWS and set up the PKI, security groups, EBS volumes, etc. It'll also set up our local ```kubectl```.
+Most guides use KOPS in its default mode in this guide we'll dig a little deeper and deploy our cluster into existing AWS infrastructure.
+The dafult behavious or KOPS is to create a new VPC, subenets, security groups, NAT Gateways and other resources required.
 However in this lab we are going to use existing an VPC that has subnets configured and NAT Gateways deployed.

 ### KOPS